covalence-io/ts-react-express-esbuild/README.md

 -   **`tsconfig.json`**: The root TypeScript configuration file.

-This organized structure ensures a distinct separation of concerns.
-It enables developers, be it students or professionals, to understand the workflow effortlessly, add features, or troubleshoot potential issues.

 ## YouTube Companion Videos

 I coded this boilerplate out across a few YouTube videos if you want the from-scratch-to-end-product building of this repo.
 Watch and subscribe!